ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 ## Alternatives

-Status quo.
+1. Status quo.
 But the the status quo is extremely unsatisfactory.
+2. Change GHC's internmediate language to base it on [System F-eta](https://www.sciencedirect.com/science/article/pii/0890540188900090) (Mitchell, 1988).
+In this language, everything is done modulo eta expansion/contraction.
+Apart from the huge engineering consequences, it's not clear that F-eta as an intermediate language is compatible with Haskell, which distinguishes bottom from (\x.bottom).

 ## Unresolved Questions